chrisjmccormick/personal-site/_posts/2016-05-28-xmc360-seed-bigworldcivilization.markdown

 This village is surrounded by *every* kind of animal--cows, sheep, pigs, chickens, wolves, and horses.

+Far down below the village is a skeleton spawner: (45, 18, 359)

 Diamond:

 * (26, 4, 401) - 4 blocks